ocryptocode/ocryptocode/README.md

-I am the ceo of https://x.com/vortex_capital_ , ambassador, and community builder
+The ceo of https://x.com/vortex_capital_ , ambassador, and community builder